-We’ve picked our top 6 games to play during the holidays that are not only bags of fun, but also support learning for teens (and adults!):
+We’ve picked our top 6 festive family games to play that will keep everyone engaged but also support learning for teens (and adults!):

-A classic favourite that’s sure to get your family off the sofa (even after a huge turkey dinner!) is charades.
-Whether you’re acting the part of ‘Ebenezer Scrooge’ or grappling with an extra tricky clue like ‘flying first class’, your creative thinking skills are put to the test.
+A classic favourite that’s sure to get your family off the sofa is charades.
+Whether you’re acting the part of ‘Ebenezer Scrooge’ or grappling with an extra tricky clue, your creative thinking skills are put to the test.

 A huge bonus with charades is that you can adapt the game to suit your family’s interests.
-You can even help your teen revise for exams by making up categories and clues like historical figures, Science or characters from GCSE books.
+You can even help your teen revise for exams by including categories like historical figures or characters from GCSE books.
 The sky’s the limit!

 More of a traditional sit-down board game, Catan still packs a punch.
-Building roads, houses and settlements on a fictitious island takes some well-thought out goal setting and strategic planning.
+Building roads, houses and settlements on a fictitious island requires strategic planning and goal setting.

 Catan is also a great way to brush up on your negotiation skills.
 Your teen might be desperate to get their hands on your sheep, but they’ll have to convince you to make the trade.

-For fast-paced, on the edge of your seat excitement – Taboo delivers.
+For fast-paced excitement – Taboo delivers.
 With a minute on the clock, you have to be quick to give your team clues about the word on your playing card.
-But it’s not so simple when some words are ‘taboo’.
+But, it’s not so simple when some words are ‘taboo’.
 How do you describe a sandwich, for instance, without saying: “bread, ham, filler, food, Subway, eat?”
 It can be tricky.

-If you’re looking for a shout-it-out style trivia game, you’ve found it in Linkee.
+If you’re looking for a shout-it-out style trivia game, this is it.
 Every Linkee card contains 4 trivia clues which are connected.
-It’s up to each player to work out how the answers fit together, and to shout out ‘Linkee’ once they’ve cracked it.
+It’s up to each player to work out how the answers fit together and to shout out once they’ve cracked it.